-The memorial fund, building off of initial contributions made by the members of the APhA Addiction PInG and administered by the APhA Foundation, provides two (2) $500 scholarships annually to student pharmacists attending the University of Utah School on Alcoholism and Other Drug Dependencies in Salt Lake City, Utah.
-Scholarship recipients will be required to prepare a one-page publishable report for Student Pharmacist Magazine on their experiences at the University of Utah.
+The memorial fund, building off of initial contributions made by the members of the APhA Addiction PInG and administered by the APhA Foundation, provides two (2) $1,000 scholarships annually to student pharmacists attending the APhA Institute on Alcoholism and Drug Dependencies in Salt Lake City, Utah.
+Scholarship recipients will be required to prepare a one-page publishable report for Student Pharmacist magazine on their experiences at the APhA Institute.

-Make a donation to the Ronald L. Williams Memorial Fund!
+We encourage you to make a donation to the APhA Foundation Ronald L. Williams Memorial Fund!
 Tax deductible gifts to The Ronald L. Williams Memorial Fund can be made online through a secure Internet connection on the APhA Foundation Web page.
 Please specify that your gift is for this fund.

 2215 Constitution Avenue, NW